 The goal of CBT is to change the way you think about things in order to change the way you feel.

-Not only was I able to now identify many of the sources of my negative thinking, I was also able to see that I always jumped to the conclusion which cast me in the least favorable light.
+Not only was I able to now identify many of the sources of my negative thinking, but I was also able to see that I always jumped to the conclusion which cast me in the least favorable light.
 The voices in my head including my own narrative were just killing me all day.
 “You’re stupid as fuck!”
 “You’re fat!”
 “You really fucked that up for good now,” and on and on.

 Yet through talk therapy and CBT I was able to begin the process of changing how I thought and thus how I felt.